Lily Grundy, Associate

 Before joining the firm, Lily undertook voluntary work with the Greater Manchester Law Centre and worked as a paralegal.

-Lily is now a Probationary Police Station Representative and regularly attends police stations to advise clients and represent them during police interview.
+Lily is a Police Station Representative and regularly attends police stations to advise clients and represent them during police interview.

 - Client A: 2020 – Client A was arrested and interviewed under caution in connection with historic allegations of rape.
 He was subsequently released under investigation pending further police enquiries.
 On contacting Olliers, we immediately adopted a pro-active approach and established contact with both the officer in the case and the duty solicitor who had represented Client A at the police station.
 Following detailed consideration of the police station notes, and on taking thorough instructions from Client A, we drafted representations against charge on his behalf.
 The aim of our representations was to persuade the Crown Prosecution Service that there was ‘not a realistic prospect of conviction’ as required by the Code for Crown Prosecutors.
 The police investigation was ongoing for some time and we periodically liaised with the investigating officer to provide the client with updates.
 Having considered our representations, the police decided to take no further action against Client A and the matter came to a close.